texfaq/texfaq.github.io/FAQ-fonts-pln.md

 Other Plain TeX approaches to the problem (packages [`plnfss`](http://ctan.org/pkg/plnfss), [`fontch`](http://ctan.org/pkg/fontch) and [`ofs`](http://ctan.org/pkg/ofs)) break out of the
-Plain TeX model, towards the sort of font selection provided by CONTeXT and LaTeX&nbsp;&mdash; font selection that allows you to change family, as well as size and face.
+Plain TeX model, towards the sort of font selection provided by ConTeXt and LaTeX&nbsp;&mdash; font selection that allows you to change family, as well as size and face.
 The remaining packages all make provision for using encodings other than Knuth's OT1.